cloudposse/docs/content/docs/reference/terraform-in-depth/terraform-count-vs-for-each.md

 understood.

 ::: note
-Another limitation, thought not frequently encountered, is that "sensitive" values, such as sensitive input variables, sensitive outputs, or sensitive resource attributes, cannot be used as arguments to `for_each`.
+Another limitation, though not frequently encountered, is that "sensitive" values, such as sensitive input variables, sensitive outputs, or sensitive resource attributes, cannot be used as arguments to `for_each`.
 As stated previously, the value supplied to `for_each` is used as part of the resource